-As well as the number of people going consider the ages of people, my parents, for example, are much more accustom to a certain level of luxury being older and would therefore prefer the executive lodge over the woodland lodge.
+As well as the number of people going consider the ages of people, my parents, for example, are much more accustomed to a certain level of luxury being older and would therefore prefer the executive lodge over the woodland lodge.

 Much like younger kids would likely appreciate some of the additional facilities that an executive lodge comes with.
 If you’re going as two families or a group of friends then don’t forget you’ll be able to split the cost to make it even more affordable.

 If you are working on a budget for your Center Parcs trip then you’ll likely want to stick to a woodland lodge instead of an executive lodge as executive lodges are generally more expensive.

-That said, if you think you’ll benefit more from the features and additional facilities that come with an executive lodge then you may want to priorities your money towards this over an additional activity or two over the duration of your break.
+That said, if you think you’ll benefit more from the features and additional facilities that come with an executive lodge then you may want to prioritise your money towards this over an additional activity or two over the duration of your break.

 What You Enjoy About Center Parcs

 I briefly mentioned this in the budget section, but ultimately deciding between a woodland lodge or an executive lodge at Center Parcs comes down to what you enjoy about the Center Parcs experience.

 If you’re looking forward to playing archery, going swimming and enjoying the evening entertainment then it’s likely you’ll be more than satisfied with a woodland lodge as you’ll be spending more time and money around the resort taking part in the activities.